masonNick/InternetSecurity/README.md

 - 4/16/2019
   #### Step 3: Adjust the firewall and Chnaging Features in Apache
+    ##### In this section, the user wants to make sure that the firewall will allow for Apache features.
+Utilizing the ufw command, I can see the available applications that are available in the firewall for Apache Webserver.
+      ~$ sudo ufw app list  //Allows the user to see which applications are available with Apache.
+    ##### I want to make sure that https traffic, as configured in Step 2, part 3, is allowed in these appications.
+By simply seeing Apache as an available application in your status screen, http is allowed through the firewall.
+However, https is only allowed if you change the Apache application to Apache Full.
+You can do this by:
+      ~$ sudo ufw allow 'Apache Full'
+      ~$ sudo ufw delete allow 'Apache'
+    -By deleting the 'Apache' application and replacing it with 'Apache Full', I am able to let in https traffic to my Apache Webserver I am testing for my project.

   #### Step 4: Test the Newly Created Encryption